 Financial and Investment Information

 Audit of Greater Worcester Community Foundation's financial statements as of, and for the year ended December 31, 2021 was conducted by Alexander, Aronson, Finning & Company, PC.
-Excerpts from the statements are also available in the 2021 annual report [PDF], on pages 32 and 33.
+Excerpts from the statements are also available here.

 Form 990 is the "tax return" filed with the IRS by organizations that are exempt from federal income tax.
 Foundation 990s are available below in PDF format*.